APY (Annual Percentage Yield)

 Converting displayed APY to expected returns requires adjustments:

-Impermanent Loss: For LP positions, subtract expected IL.
+Impermanent Loss: For LP positions, subtract expected impermanent loss.
 Historical data and calculators help estimate this.

-Gas Costs: Ethereum mainnet DeFi often costs $20-$100 per transaction.
-On a $1,000 deposit, that's 2-10% upfront cost reducing effective APY, especially for short holding periods.
+Gas Costs: Ethereum mainnet DeFi often incurs significant transaction costs.
+On a $1,000 deposit, these costs can reduce effective APY, especially for short holding periods.

 Compounding Frequency: Displayed APY assumes continuous compounding.
 If you only compound weekly or monthly, real APY will be lower.

-Lock-up Periods: Some yields require locking capital for weeks or months, creating opportunity cost that reduces effective returns.
+Lock-up Periods: Some yields require locking capital for weeks or months, creating opportunity costs that reduce effective returns.

-Platform Risk: Smart contract exploits or protocol failure risk permanent capital loss—technically infinite negative APY.
+Platform Risk: Smart contract exploits or protocol failure risk permanent capital loss.

 Sophisticated DeFi users build models accounting for these factors rather than taking displayed APY at face value.